Phantamium/password_strength/README.md

 Screenshots (Optional but Recommended)
 -------------------------------------
+This is how the menu - like interface looks like-

 <img width="758" height="366" alt="image" src="https://github.com/user-attachments/assets/f4feb5e2-67a2-41b2-8883-6eaca30fd493" />

+This is if you wanna check your password strength

 <img width="677" height="302" alt="image" src="https://github.com/user-attachments/assets/e174af97-ad24-46c0-bdb9-84f85b3a5cc1" />

+And if the user opts to generate a strong password...

 <img width="650" height="311" alt="image" src="https://github.com/user-attachments/assets/122eb001-a3cf-467c-bf40-db5da7ed04a9" />